carinarms/udacity_explore_weather_trends_SQL/README.md

 1. An outline of steps taken to prepare the data to be visualized in the chart, such as:
 - What tools did you use for each step?
 (Python, SQL, Excel, etc)
 - How did you calculate the moving average?
-- What were your key considerations when deciding how to visualize the trends?
+- What were your key considerations when deciding how to visualize the trends?;

-2. Line chart with local and global temperature trends
+2. Line chart with local and global temperature trends;

-3. At least four observations about the similarities and/or differences in the trends
+3. At least four observations about the similarities and/or differences in the trends.